CSA—About Community Supported Agriculture

 The Community Supported Agriculture (CSA) Program at RTI is part of a national and international movement.
 Food found in a typical U.S. supermarket that we purchase has traveled an average of 1,300 miles from where they were grown or raised.
 Community supported agriculture provides an alternative to this long-distance relationship.

 Through CSA programs such as RTI's, a partnership of mutual commitment is forged between producers and consumers.
 CSA members make an up-front commitment to purchase a portion of a given season's harvest or catch.
-In return, they receive an ongoing supply of healthful, fresh produce.
+In return, they receive an ongoing supply of healthful, fresh produce and other local foods.

 - Fresh, wholesome, local food reaches the tables of consumers.